seduerr91/seduerr91.github.io/pages/object-oriented-python.md

     - immutable sequence of unicode chars
     - encode chars to create bytes, decode bytes to recover chars
     - format strings with f-strings f"hello {name[0]}" # can contain vars or even code
-    - escape braces by using them twice "{{" will format to "{"
+    - escape braces by using them twice will format to one
 - JuliusSpital | Sets: represent unordered group of unique items, incredibly efficient for uniqueness
     - purpose: identify things that are in set or not
     - method: union | (if in either, duplicates are added once), intersection & (if in both), summetric_difference ^ (in one or the other but not both)